-Court appointed special advocates (CASAs) and guardians ad litem (GALs) are appointed by judges to represent children's best interests in child abuse and neglect cases.
+Court appointed special advocates (CASAs) and guardians ad litem (GALs) are appointed by judges to ensure that the needs and best interests of children or youth in juvenile or family court are fully represented.
 CASAs are trained volunteers; GALs may be attorneys or trained volunteers.
-Also on this page are State and local examples.

 Court Appointed Special Advocates for Children

 Explains how court-appointed special advocates (CASAs) work within the court system to ensure abused and neglected children are not exploited within the legal and social service's systems.
 CASA volunteers also ensure children and youth are placed in safe group and foster homes.

 The Benefits of a Positive Relationship Between the CASA and the Foster Parent

 Guides professionals on building a positive relationship between the CASA volunteer and the foster parents which can ultimately provide a better outcome for the child.

 CASA: The Benefits of Volunteering as a Court Appointed Special Advocate in Law School

 American Bar Association (2019)